Oluwaseg/hng-backend-task-stage-1/README.md

 ```

-Replace `"YOUR_IPGEOLOCATION_API_KEY"` with your actual API key from ipgeolocation.io.
-This README file provides clear instructions for setting up and using the server, including details about the API endpoint and how it works.
+Replace `"YOUR_WEATHERAPI_API_KEY"` with your actual API key from WeatherAPI.
+This README file now focuses solely on setting up and using your Weather API integration project, providing clear instructions and details about the API endpoint and how it functions.
 ```